 \paragraph{Projection and reconstruction.} To reduce dimensionality from $d$ to $p \le r$, define the projection matrix $\mathbf{W}_p = \mathbf{U}_{:,1:p}^\top \in \mathbb{R}^{p \times d}$ using the first $p$ principal directions.
 The projected representation of pattern $\mathbf{m}_k$ is $\mathbf{z}_k = \mathbf{W}_p(\mathbf{m}_k - \bar{\mathbf{m}}) \in \mathbb{R}^p$, and the approximate reconstruction is $\hat{\mathbf{m}}_k = \bar{\mathbf{m}} + \mathbf{W}_p^\top\mathbf{z}_k$.
 Among all rank-$p$ linear projections, PCA minimizes the mean squared reconstruction error $\frac{1}{K}\sum_{k=1}^{K}\|\mathbf{m}_k - \hat{\mathbf{m}}_k\|_2^2 = \frac{1}{K}\sum_{j=p+1}^{r}\sigma_j^2$.

-\paragraph{Usage in this paper.} In the protein experiment (Section~\ref{app:protein}), we select $p$ such that $\rho(p) \ge 0.95$ (retaining 95\% of variance), yielding $p{=}59$ from $d{=}1420$.
+\paragraph{Usage in this paper.} In the protein experiment (Appendix~\ref{app:protein}), we select $p$ such that $\rho(p) \ge 0.95$ (retaining 95\% of variance), yielding $p{=}59$ from $d{=}1420$.
 After projection, the $p$-dimensional representations are $\ell_2$-normalized to form the memory matrix.
-In the multi-head SA experiment (Section~\ref{app:multihead}), we partition the principal directions across attention heads to assign each head a different variance subspace.
+In the multi-head SA experiment (Appendix~\ref{app:multihead}), we partition the principal directions across attention heads to assign each head a different variance subspace.